Async Support

 Note

-In-memory databases (':memory:') always use a single connection regardless of pool_size - pooled in-memory connections would each be a separate, empty database.
+In-memory databases (':memory:') always use a single connection regardless of pool_size, as in-memory connections each have their own isolated database.

 Sharp Corners